SharkUncle/deep-abyss/CISO_assistant.md

 Notes for testing CISO Assistant locally.

 CISO Assistant is an open-source tool for GRC.
 It can be used for risk management and to help CISO.
-Yes nobody's perfect, if it is possible to make GRC less painful it worth the try.
+Yes nobody's perfect.
+If it is possible to make GRC less painful, it worth the try.

 Link to the repository on Github: https://github.com/intuitem/ciso-assistant-community